MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net.md

 See the dedicated [troubleshooting article](/troubleshoot/azure/azure-monitor/app-insights/asp-net-troubleshoot-no-data).

-There's a known issue in the current version of Visual Studio 2019: storing the instrumentation key or connection string in a user secret is broken for .NET Framework-based apps.
+There's a known issue in Visual Studio 2019: storing the instrumentation key or connection string in a user secret is broken for .NET Framework-based apps.
 The key ultimately has to be hardcoded into the *applicationinsights.config* file to work around this bug.
 This article is designed to avoid this issue entirely, by not using user secrets.

 [!INCLUDE [azure-monitor-app-insights-test-connectivity](../includes/azure-monitor-app-insights-test-connectivity.md)]